phillip-kruger/quinoa-and-rest/README.md

 This is the same cenario than case 3, except we do not have `quarkus.rest.path=/api` and now both technologies are using `/` as their root.
 This should not be recomended.

-So in case 6 we server Quinoa and REST on naked (/).
+So in case 6 we serve Quinoa and REST on naked (/).

+We also:
 - Added custom exception mapper
-- SPA routing turned on (via `quarkus.quinoa.enable-spa-routing=true`)
+- Turned on SPA routing (via `quarkus.quinoa.enable-spa-routing=true`)

 ### The old way (Quarkus 3.8)

 We had this Build item called ResumeOn404, that is used when the user enable SPA in Quinoa.
-This was needed because NotFound was handled by each webextension themselves, and not by the underlying VertX.
+This was needed because NotFound was handled by each extension themselves, and not by the underlying VertX.

 #### Results: